Reference

 Section titled “Data — read and write”init [PATH]

-Section titled “init [PATH]”Create a new brain database.
-Records the active embedding model in brain_config so subsequent opens validate against it.
+Section titled “init [PATH]”Create a new memory database.
+Records the active embedding model in quaid_config so subsequent opens validate against it.

-gbrain init ~/brain.dbgbrain init ~/brain-large.db --model large # online build onlyget <SLUG>
+quaid init ~/memory.dbquaid init ~/memory-large.db --model large # online build onlyget <SLUG>

 Section titled “get <SLUG>”Read a page by slug.
 Slugs may be collection-qualified (<collection>::<slug>) when more than one collection is attached.